Welcome to the mitochondrial DNA resource page where you’ll find everything you need to know – start to finish – including:

 You never know what you’re going to discover when you test your mitochondrial DNA.
 I discovered that although my earliest known matrilineal ancestor is found in Germany, her ancestors were from Scandinavia.
 My cousin discovered that our common ancestor is Mi’kmaq.

 What secrets will your mitochondrial DNA reveal?
+You don’t know what you don’t know.

 You can test or upgrade your mitochondrial DNA by clicking here.